quantbugtechnology/quantpay/README.md

     - phonepe
     - sbiupi

+## Big Limitation For iOS

+- The custom schemes mechanism has no way to return a transaction status to your calling code.
+The calling code can only know if a UPI payment app was launched successfully or not.
+Thus in iOS there is no way to know the transaction id by the app which calls for payment.

 ## Getting Started

 Add this package to your flutter project's `pubspec.yaml` as a dependency as follows: